aaronfranke/ITCS-3160-Group-10/README.md

 The PHP htmlspecialchars() function is used on all form input to mitigate cross-site scripting attacks.
 In the future a PDO could be implemented to reduce the attack surface for SQL injection attacks.

-The code used in this application is provided in this tutorial: [PHP MySQL CRUD Application](https://www.tutorialrepublic.com/php-tutorial/php-mysql-crud-application.php).
-The [code is copyright Tutorial Republic](https://www.tutorialrepublic.com/terms-of-use.php) and is an example for the purpose of demonstrate a CRUD interface for a database application.
+The code used in this application can be found in this tutorial: [PHP MySQL CRUD Application](https://www.tutorialrepublic.com/php-tutorial/php-mysql-crud-application.php).
+The code is [copyright Tutorial Republic](https://www.tutorialrepublic.com/terms-of-use.php) and is used as an example for the purpose of demonstrating a CRUD interface for a database application.

-[An example CRUD interface](https://admin-eats.com) can be found here.
+[The working example CRUD interface](https://admin-eats.com) can be found here.

-#### Screenshots of Administrative Interface (CRUD)
+#### Screenshots of the Administrative Interface (CRUD)

 [Login Screen](screenshots/login.png) | [Table View](screenshots/table_view.png) | [Create Record](screenshots/create_record.png) | [Create Record Filled](screenshots/create_record_filled.png) | [Record Added](screenshots/record_added.png) | [View Record](screenshots/view_record.png) | [Update Record](screenshots/edit_record.png) | [Updated Record](screenshots/updated_record.png) | [Delete Record](screenshots/delete_record.png) | [Record Deleted](screenshots/record_deleted.png) | [Reset Password](screenshots/reset_password.png)